 It makes you feel better, has fewer side effects, and allows you to fight infections better.

 There are many different types of breast cancer.
-Breast cancer treatment will depend heavily on the type of breast cancer you have, the stage it is in, and several other factors.
-For Metastatic Breast Cancer (MBC), there is currently no cure.
-However, treatment options have vastly improved outcomes for patients in recent years.
+Breast cancer treatment will depend on the type of breast cancer you have, the stage it is in, and type of treatment received.
+Treatment options have vastly improved outcomes for patients in recent years.
+For additional insights into breast cancer treatments and patient care, visit our homepage or explore the latest developments on our Blog and News & Events sections.

 Because breast cancer cells are mutated, their cell division and, hence, growth rate, can be difficult to predict.
-The more advanced the stage of breast cancer, the faster it is likely to grow and spread.
-Health screenings scheduled with a breast cancer doctor are therefore recommended for patients at high risk for breast cancer.
+Health screenings scheduled with a breast cancer doctor are therefore recommended for patients above 40 years old and anyone with a strong family history of breast cancer.
+Visit our homepage for more details about screening options.

 A mastectomy is a surgery to remove all breast tissue and is used as a form of breast cancer treatment.
 Surgery may be a viable option for breast cancers in stages 1, 2, and 3.